kevinstsauveur/kevin.st-sauveur.net/content/about/index.md

 ## Hi there, I'm Kevin 👋

 Hello!
 I'm Kevin St-Sauveur, an undergraduate in Software Engineering (BEng.) at ÉTS (École de Technologie Supérieure) from Montreal :flag_ca: .
-I'm passionnate about new technologies that evolves around security and privacy.
+I'm passionate about new technologies that evolves around security and privacy.

 ## Hobbies

-- 🧑‍💻 Software developper by the week.
+- 🧑‍💻 Software developer by the week.
 - 🌳 Passionate hiker that is impressed by the gorgeous nature by the weekend.
 - 📚 I’m constantly learning about online privacy and security practices.

 ## Projects

-You can see more of my projets on my [github](https://github.com/kevinstsauveur/).
+You can see more of my projects on my [github](https://github.com/kevinstsauveur/).

 ## Contact